 In 1615, the site of our tavern was occupied by a fine tenement that was owned by John Spottiswood, then Bishop of St Andrews.
 The tenement burned down in 1814 and was replaced by The Mitre Bar ? a nod to the bishop's headgear.
 Legend has it that the bishop's throne is buried under what is now the bar area.
 Some say his spirit still walks the pub.

-The Mitre Bar is one of many rare gems in the Nicholson's collection of great British pubs, reputed for their distinctive buildings, intriguing history and vibrant atmosphere.
+The Mitre Bar is one of many rare gems in the Nicholson's collection of iconic and great British pubs — held in the highest of regards for their distinctive buildings, intriguing history and vibrant atmosphere.

 We don’t have a pub garden but at The Mitre Bar we do have a small urban outdoor space for you to enjoy a drink, some food and a great atmosphere.